 - Encourage employees to use digital tools every day to practice their language skills.

-- Create communication simulations based on real job roles to help employees practice relevant language skills.
+- Create communication simulations based on real job roles.

-- Organize group discussions or conversation circles so employees can practice speaking with each other.
+- Organize group discussions or conversation circles so employees can practice speaking.

 - Give writing tasks that help employees express their ideas more clearly.

-- Check employees’ progress regularly with language assessments to see how their skills are improving.
+- Check employees' progress regularly with language assessments.

 Conclusion

 B2 language skills make workplace communication stronger and help people do well in jobs where accuracy and clarity matter.
-When teams build these skills, they work together more effectively and achieve their goals.
-HR leaders can boost language readiness by using structured assessments and focused training.
-If you need help, contact us at 8591320212 or assessment@pmaps.in.
+Contact us at 8591320212 or assessment@pmaps.in.